schoien/docs/README.md

 List all files used by current file.

 ## Dependencies:
 Needs Twig template engine to function.
 Neds to execute grep from PHP.

+## Lannguage:
+Gives som feedback in Norwegian.

 ## Licence:
 This project is distributed under (License will come, preferably open sorce ... ned to learn)